 Despite extraneous risks, Indian equity markets have in the last few years emerged as an attractive investment destination.
 Indeed, economic and financial problems in developed economies have caused money to flow into countries such as India that have been registering comparatively better growth rates.

 Indian markets are widely regarded to be driven by FII inflows.
-There has been a long prevailing and strong correlation between FII inflows and stock market movements at 0.83.
+There has been a long-prevailing and strong correlation between FII inflows and stock market movements at 0.83.

 In FY13, FII equity gross purchases comprised nearly 26% of the total cash market turnover of the two main exchanges (BSE and NSE) and FII equity gross sales accounted for 22% of total turnover.
 The trend in the previous years too has been on similar lines.
 In particular, debt (60% of FII flows) has come to dominate in recent times when compared with equity inflows, which have been volatile due to global uncertainty.
-Further, with increase in FII limits in debt (total of US$ 76 bn) and special incentives for investments in infrastructure debt funds, inflows in this space may increase.
-In all, FII inflows are likely chart upward trend in the coming future on expectations of improvement.
+Further, with an increase in FII limits in debt (total of US$ 76 bn) and special incentives for investments in infrastructure debt funds, inflows in this space may increase.
+In all, FII inflows are likely to chart an upward trend in the coming future on expectations of improvement.

-Backed by modest economic recovery and FII inflows, the Sensex is expected to remain stable and move between the 18,000 and 20,000 mark in FY14, continuing to be one of the better performing stock markets in the world.
+Backed by modest economic recovery and FII inflows, the Sensex is expected to remain stable and move between the 18,000 and 20,000 marks in FY14, continuing to be one of the better performing stock markets in the world.